eremt/scrapise/README.md

 </ul>
 ```

-**String**
+#### String
-The simplest selector is a `string` and will be treated as a CSS selector.
-It returns the text content of the first match, to get all matches wrap the selector in an `array`.
+The simplest type is a `string` and will be treated as a CSS selector.
+It returns the text content of the first match, to get all matches wrap the selector in an `array` instead.
 ```js
 const schema = {
   last: '.message'